Trackunit/developer-hub/guides/sdk-docs/publish-app.md

 > 📘 Nice to know
 >
-> After publishing an Iris App SDK, Trackunit must first approve the app before it will be visible in the marketplace.
+> After publishing an App SDK, Trackunit must first approve the app before it will be visible in the marketplace.